amandamxavier/repo-template/README.md

 ## 👋 Contributing

-You're always welcome to contribute to this project, just create your pull request, and wait for the review.
+You're always welcome to contribute to this project, create your pull request, and wait for the review.

+## 📜 License

+This project is made under the MIT license, for more information about its possible use, modification, and sharing, [click here](LICENSE).

 ## 📎 Links

 List here sources or content relevant to the project or its creation.

-## 📜 License

-This project is made under the MIT license, for more information about its possible use, modification, and sharing, [click here](LICENSE).